Captioning Options

 - The captions may take several minutes to process.
 (You will receive an email when the auto-generated captions are complete.)

-- Once the captions have been generated, click the caption language.
-This will open the new caption editor interface.
+- Once the captions have been generated, select the caption language.
+This will open the caption editor interface.

 - Review the captions and make revisions as needed.
 To edit a caption, select it, make corrections in the Edit Caption section, and click Save.